claw-project/claw-language-specification/README.md

 ##### Interpretation order of the CLAW directives
 The claw directives can be combined together.
-For example, loop-fusion and loop-interchange can be used together in a group of nested loops for example.
+For example, loop-fusion and loop-interchange can be used together in a group of nested loops.

 The interpretation order of the directives is the following: